-Trim the leeks, keeping only the white and light green parts.
+Trim the 3 large leeks keeping only the white and light green parts.

 Halve lengthwise and clean thoroughly between layers.